samarayashi/creatorDB/task1-algorithm/README.md

 - **Highly Configurable**: Supports any number of days (not limited to 7 days)
 - **Type Safe**: Complete TypeScript type definitions

+## 💡 Real-World Usage Recommendation

+**Based on actual production scenarios**, we found that the typical use case involves **filling sparse data over many days** (e.g., receiving 3 data points to fill 30 days).
+In such scenarios, the **Two Pointer algorithm is consistently optimal** due to its O(m + n) linear complexity.

+**Recommendation**: For most real-world applications, you can directly use `fillMissingMetricsTwoPointers()` without the overhead of algorithm selection logic.

 ## 🎯 Quick Start